mgorav/spring-cloud-task-spark-wordcount-camel/README.md

-# Spring Cloud Task Spark Word Count Using Apache Camel
+# Spring Cloud Task Apache Spark Word Count Using Apache Camel

 A demonstration of short lived micro-services which counts number of words.
 It uses Apache Camel routing mechanism to integrate with Spark.
 This brings: